Chocolate Cream Pie

 Instructions

 - Prepare pie crust according to the No Fail Pie Crust recipe.
-Preheat oven to 350 °F. Poke bottom of crust with a fork, then line with aluminum foil and fill with pie weights.
+Preheat oven to 350 °F. Poke the bottom of the crust with a fork, then line it with aluminum foil and fill with pie weights.
 Bake for 20 minutes, remove weights and foil, and bake an additional 10 minutes until golden and fully set.
 Cool completely before filling.

 - Remove from heat and whisk in the butter until fully melted and well combined.
 Strain the custard through a fine mesh strainer into a clean bowl to remove any lumps.
 Use a spoon to stir the mixture through the strainer.
 Cool for 10 minutes.